Managing Finances for a Short-term Stay in Spain

 One thing to keep in mind―no matter which of the above routes you are using―is the fact that not all conversion rates are not equal!
 When an ATM or card reader asks me if I would like to complete the transaction in dollars or euros, I find it is typically best to choose euros and allow my personal bank to manage the conversion.
 However, this may not be true for you so be sure to consult your bank, credit card company, and/or Pay Pal policies before you transfer, withdraw, or make a transaction in order to avoid losing a lot in the exchange.

 If you’ll be staying in Spain longer than a semester (especially if you will be working), you’ll have some other factors to consider.
 You may need to get a Spanish bank account.
 You may need to look into your options for dealing with student loans.
-It’s a whole different ball game, so I’ll share some tips with you on that shortly.
-For now, let me know if you’ve got any questions and feel free to share about your personal experiences in the comments below.
+It’s a whole different ball game, so I’ll share some tips with you on that elsewhere.
+For now, I recommend you check out this resource on Working Abroad: How to Prepare Your Finances for some of the factors you may not have considered yet but that will become very important during your time abroad.
+Feel free to share about your personal experiences or let me know if you’ve got any questions in the comments below.